Skip to main content

 Confirm the switch

-Clocking out
+Clocking Out

-Both a project and a labor classification must be assigned before you can clock out.
-If either is still pending, resolve the assignment form first.
+You must have a project and labor classification assigned, and you must not be on an active meal break, before you can clock out.
+If either condition is unmet, the Clock Out button is disabled with an explanatory message.